Kamal Patel (politician)

 Kamal Patel (born 6 October 1961) is an Indian politician and a member of the Bharatiya Janata Party.
-He has served as a Member of the Madhya Pradesh Legislative Assembly five times in 1993, 1998, 2003, 2008, and 2018 representing the Harda Constituency.
-On 21 April 2020, he was appointed as the Cabinet Minister and currently serves as the Minister of Agriculture in the Government of Madhya Pradesh.
+He has served as a minister three times in Government of Madhya Pradesh and Member of the Madhya Pradesh Legislative Assembly five times in 1993, 1998, 2003, 2008, and 2018 representing the Harda Constituency).
+Agriculture in the Government of Madhya Pradesh.

 Political career

 Patel has been associated with Akhil Bhartiya Vidyarthi Parishad, a student union affiliated with the BJP since his days as a student.
 He was president of Bharatiya Janata Yuva Morcha Hoshangabad.
 Later, he was made state general secretary of BJP Yuva Morcha then also became state president of BJP Yuva morcha.

 He has been elected on five occasions as a Member of the Legislative Assembly of Madhya Pradesh from Harda constituency.
 Those successes came in the consecutive elections of 1993, 1998, 2003, 2008, 2018.